sametcn99/mermaid-viewer/README.md

 - **🚀 Fast Rendering:** Debounced updates for smooth performance
 - **📤 Quick Sharing:** Generate shareable links with URL encoding
 - **🌐 Iframe Embedding:** Easily embed your diagrams into any website or blog using the iframe sharing feature.
 Just click the share button, select 'Embed as iframe', and copy the HTML code to use anywhere.
+- **🖥️ Presentation Mode:** Distraction-free, full-viewport viewer at `/presentation` that preserves your encoded diagram in the URL, hides the toolbar, and lets you exit with Esc or the floating back button

 ### 💎 **Advanced Features**